-Fulbright Indigenous Scholarships (funded by the National Indigenous Australians Agency)
+Fulbright Scholarship (funded by the National Indigenous Australians Agency)

 About the Award

-The Fulbright Indigenous Scholarship was established to recognise Indigenous leaders’ commitment to achieving excellence, while seeking an international perspective and collaboration through their studies/research.
-The scholarship was originally established in cooperation with the Aboriginal and Torres Strait Islander Commission (ATSIC) in 1993 and is now supported by the Australian Government’s National Indigenous Australians Agency.
+The Fulbright Scholarship (funded by NIAA) was established to recognize leaders’ commitment to achieving excellence, while seeking an international perspective and collaboration through their studies/research.

 This scholarship supports students and scholars who identify as Aboriginal and/or Torres Strait Islander to undertake a research program in the U.S. The award is available in any field of academic study, across visiting student researcher, postdoctoral, and scholar categories.